 There’s a newer plumbing material in town that giving traditional solutions a run for their money.
 It’s called cross-linked polyethylene piping, or PEX piping.
 Those rolls of blue, red, and gray plumbing that are rolled up like a hose is PEX piping.
 It’s flexible, strong, and can work well with most plumbing systems.
-We’re sharing everything you need to know about PEX piping and how it can benefit your home.
+If you’re asking what is PEX piping, we’re sharing everything you need to know about it and how it can benefit your home.

 One of the best things about living in 2021 is that we have so many options when it comes to building materials and methods.
 Traditionally, copper and steel were the building materials of choice when it came to pipe work.
 While those materials are still widely used throughout the plumbing industry, PEX is gaining in popularity.

 Two of the biggest reasons we’re seeing more plumbing using PEX is because of the cost and ease of use.
 PEX piping can cost 1/3 the amount of copper and is more durable.
 Also, PEX is flexible.
 Plumbers prefer using PEX because they can easily bend and move it to fit their needs.